 Each Section 8 program category uses the AAFs differently.
 The specific HAP contract, program regulation, program requirement, or law determines the application of the AAFs.
-Restrictions to the use of AAF are discussed below: Renewal Rents.
+Restrictions to the use of AAF are discussed below:

+Renewal Rents.
 AAFs are not used to determine renewal rents after expiration of the original Section 8 HAP contract (either for projects where the Section 8 HAP contract is renewed under a restructuring plan adopted under 24 CFR part 401; or renewed without restructuring under 24 CFR part 402).
 In general, renewal rents are determined by applying a state-by-state operating cost adjustment factor (OCAF) published by HUD.

 Budget-based Rents.
 AAFs are not used for budget-based rent adjustments.
-For projects receiving Section 8 subsidies under the LM program (24 CFR part 886, subpart A) or under the PD program (24 CFR part 886, subpart C), contract rents are adjusted, at HUD's option, either by applying the AAFs or by budget-based adjustments in accordance with 24 CFR 207.19(e).
+For projects receiving Section 8 subsidies under the LM program (24 CFR part 886, subpart A) or under the PD program (24 CFR part 886, subpart C), contract rents are adjusted, at HUD's option, either by applying the AAFs, or by budget-based adjustments in accordance with 24 CFR 886.112 and 24 CFR 886.132.
 Budget-based adjustments are used for most Section 8/202 projects.

 Certificate Program.
-In the past, AAFs were used to adjust the contract rent (including manufactured home space rentals) in the tenant-based certificate program.
-However, this program has been terminated.
-All tenancies in the tenant-based certificate program have been converted to the Housing Choice Voucher Program.
-AAFs are still used for adjustment of contract rent for outstanding HAP contracts under the project-based certificate program.
+In the past, AAFs were used to adjust the contract rent (including manufactured home space rentals) in both the tenant-based and project-based certificate programs.
+The tenant-based certificate program has been terminated and all tenancies in the tenant-based certificate program have been converted to the Housing Choice Voucher Program, which does not use AAFs to adjust rents.
+All tenancies remaining in the project-based certificate program continue to use AAFs to adjust contract rent for outstanding HAP contracts.